Guidance

 There was some evidence that ginger is effective in treating mild‑to‑moderate nausea and vomiting in pregnancy compared with placebo, and this may be an option particularly for women who want to try a non-pharmacological option.

 There was evidence on a wide variety of pharmacological treatments, many of which are commonly used in current practice.
 The evidence on the medicines varied in quality and for some medicines, no evidence was found.
 Metoclopramide hydrochloride was supported by good quality evidence showing that it was effective in improving symptoms.
 Ondansetron was also found to be effective in improving symptoms.
 A combination drug with pyridoxine and doxylamine is currently the only drug licensed for this indication, but the evidence is very old and of low quality and did not show a convincing effect on symptom improvement.
 Evidence on histamine H1 receptor antagonists was of very low quality and not particularly convincing.
 Studies on pyridoxine hydrochloride showed differing results, with larger trials showing no improvement in symptoms.
-No evidence was identified on the effectiveness of cyclizine hydrochloride alone in pregnant women, so the committee made a research recommendation on the effectiveness of medication for women with nausea and vomiting in pregnancy.
+No evidence was identified on the effectiveness of cyclizine hydrochloride alone in pregnant women, so the committee made a recommendation for research on the effectiveness of medication for women with nausea and vomiting in pregnancy.

 The treatment options have different advantages and disadvantages, including effectiveness in relieving symptoms, safety and other considerations, which have been summarised in a table to help with decision making.
 The committee used information available from the British National Formulary (BNF), the UK Teratology Information Service monographs and patient information leaflets, and the manufacturers' summaries of product characteristics to inform women about the potential effects on the baby.
 The committee recognised that women are often concerned about the possible adverse effects of medicines on the baby and that these should be discussed in the context of understanding the small risk of adverse outcomes unrelated to medicine use.